Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 The “oops” factor

-One wheel-to-rotor impact can change the ownership math.
-If you track often or swap wheels frequently, replacement cost and parts availability should be part of the buying decision, not an afterthought.
+A single wheel-to-rotor impact can rewrite the ownership math.
+If you track often or swap wheels a lot, replacement cost and parts availability belong in the buying decision, not as an afterthought.

 Decision tree